christinew7/61040_concept_backend/design/concepts/FileTracker/api-extraction.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/FileTracker/startTrackingUsingLLM

-**Description:** Starts tracking a file, leveraging an LLM to determine an initial current index based on file content.
+**Description:** Uses an LLM to intelligently determine a starting position and then begins tracking a file.

 **Requirements:**
 - this `owner` exists, this `file` (referencing `fildId`) exists,